srobinson/a11y-tutorials/src/carousel/index.md

       <code>.carousel-interface-buttons</code>
     </th>
     <td>
       A pair of buttons are provided to scroll the region forwards and backwards.
 The ability to scroll the cards group directly, and incrementally via these buttons, makes the carousel <a href="https://en.wikipedia.org/wiki/Multimodal_interaction">multimodal</a>.
-That is, users have a choice as to how they operate it, settling for whatever suits them best.
+That is, users have a choice as to how they operate it, and can settle for whatever suits them best.
     </td>
   </tr>
 </table>